yapb/docs/docs/waypointing.rst

 .. figure:: images/deleted_outgoing_path.png
     :align: center

-    Removed :green:`outgoing path connection`, only :teal:`incoming path connection` remains (from the selected waypoint to the waypoint you are standing on)
+    Removed :green:`outgoing path connection`, only :white:`incoming path connection` remains (from the selected waypoint to the waypoint you are standing on)

 Select ``4.
-Delete path`` again to delete the :teal:`incoming path connection`.
+Delete path`` again to delete the :white:`incoming path connection`.

 .. figure:: images/fully_deleted_path.png
     :align: center